As a stockbroker, I saw people use many ways to build wealth. Some chased penny stocks, while others diversified their portfolio of investments.

-For example, if your goal is to create passive income opportunities in retirement, they can help you succeed.
+For example, if your goal is to start building a passive income stream in retirement, they can help you succeed.

 Think of robo-advisors as financial advisors that have minimal requirements, making them accessible to the masses.
 They offer tools that were once only available to those with means.

-Crowdfunding is an excellent way to earn passive income from rentals.
+Thanks to crowdfunding, you can purchase residential properties to rent to families.
 Some platforms let you invest in turnkey rental properties to create a stream of income.

-Roofstock is our favorite resource to invest in single-family homes.
+Roofstock is our highest-rated resource for investing in single-family homes.
 The platform has no minimums, and you don’t need to be an accredited investor.

 The company manages the property for you.
 They also vet properties to ensure they offer a legitimate income opportunity.

 If you’re not happy with a property, Roofstock offers a 30-day satisfaction guarantee, making it one of the best Fundrise alternatives if you want to invest in real estate.

 *Related: Looking for other real estate investment options?
 Read our guide on the best ways to start investing in real estate with $1,000 or less for the best available choices.*

-Read our review of Roofstock here to learn more about the platform.
+Read our review of Roofstock to learn more about the platform.